tgstoecker/MuWU/README.md

 #### Future updates will increase the ease of use even more:
 - switch between HISAT2 and Bowtie2 for either spliced/non-spliced alignments
-- JSON file in which all options of all steps can be modified to the specific use case computional circumstance
+- JSON file in which all options of all steps can be modified to the specific use case and computional resources available
 - piping directly into .bam files and using these for the Mu insertion characterization
 - additional final output files annotated with only geneID, for those uninterested in the corresponding transcripts